dhenwood/Macro-for-Outside-Nav/README.md

 In order for the outside navigator to send a message to the inside video codec, a message is sent via the Cisco Cloud API's.
 Whislst there are a number of ways to achieve this, the easiest is creating a BOT.

 ### Create and associate a BOT
 Details on creating a BOT can be [found here](https://developer.webex.com/messaging/docs/bots).
-The crucial part of this step is to save the BOT token once created.
+The crucial part of this step is to **save the BOT token** once created.
 This will be used further on by the macro for authentication.

+The second part to this step is to provide the BOT "Full Access" to the video device.
+This is required to post a message on the video codecs screen.
+From Control Hub, follow the steps to assigning the BOT to the device.

 ### Obtian the Device ID
+Each cloud registered video device has a unique Device ID.